 My Photo

 I am currently a PhD student at CERGE-EI.
 I specialize in econometrics, with a focus on instrumental variables estimation, dimension asymptotics, and causal inference.
+My supervisor is Stanislav Anatolyev.
+I am on the 2025-2026 job market.

 Publications